-When Pa Pringle decides that the theatrical world in the North of England is in need of his theatre company, he up sticks from London, taking his two children, Charlie and Rosie, and other members of his family performance troupe with him.
+The Steam Whistle Theatre Company is masterclass in storytelling from Vivian French.
+When Pa Pringle decides that the theatrical world in the North of England needs his theatre company, he up sticks from London, taking his two children, Charlie and Rosie, and other members of his family performance troupe with him.
 As they travel north on the steam train, we learn separately of the desperate plight of Arabella Poskett, the lady of Uncaster Hall, whose husband has died leaving her and their two fairly unpleasant children, Affogato and Hypatia (frankly, the most brilliantly named characters I’ve ever come across), in dire financial straights.
 Will Pa find a theatre which will put on his one-hour-abridged, musical version of King Lear?
 Will Arabella find a way to solve her money problems without selling out to Mr Olio Sleevery?
 Can Charlie and Rosie find any way at all to help?
-Only the complex interplay of these – and quite a few subplots and sub-subplots too – will give a final answer!
+Only the complex interplay of these – and quite a few subplots and sub-sub plots too – will give a final answer!

-It is so refreshing to read a children’s novel published today which simply puts great storytelling centre-stage.
-There is a continued need for books such as this: a compulsive plot, that weaves together the shenanigans of a multitude of characters, keeps the reader breathlessly turning the pages, at one moment chuckling at a scene involving a macabre impromptu roast-chicken dinner, and then outraged at one particular character’s jealous violence.
+It is so refreshing to read a children’s novel published today, which simply puts great storytelling centre-stage.
+There is a continued need for books such as this: a compulsive plot that weaves together the shenanigans of a multitude of characters.
+The story of The Steam Whistle Theatre Company keeps the reader breathlessly turning the pages, at one moment chuckling at a scene involving a macabre impromptu roast-chicken dinner and then outraged at one particular character’s jealous violence.
 One can almost sense Dickens rubbing his hands in glee at the storytelling bravado here, even up to the final deus ex machina climax: an age-old theatrical flourish which steers its way satisfyingly between delight and (almost) complete disbelief!

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.